 In order to access the full range of support, you will need to provide medical evidence; this could be a letter from your GP, Consultant, Health Care Professional or report from an Educational Psychologist.
-If you are providing an Educational Psychologist assessment report, your diagnostic assessment must have been completed post-16 years.

 If you are unsure about whether you can access support, contact us.

 All discussions about supporting you while you are at our University are confidential and are aimed at encouraging your independence in accessing and participating in your course and student life.
 Support could include:

 - Student Support Meeting at application stage to discuss relevant support requirements; click here to find out more about Student Support Meetings

 - Advice on applying for the Disabled Students' Allowances;